Otomakan/Meteor-React-Blog/README.md

 To try out the webhook localy run ./ngrok http 3000 in your project folder then copy the server address and use it to build your webhook in the contentful folder.

-<Image> Component takes 3 props : src which is the contentful url, height and width.
+<Image> Components takes 3 props : src which is the contentful url, height and width.
 This will make a query to the Contentful server to return the exact image size you need.
+Like this you can always have optimized images!